 Goal What do we want to accomplish?
 Action Steps What activities need to happen?
 Timeline Start dates Measurement How is progress measured?
 Lead Person Stakeholders Who will be involved and/or impacted?
 Complete?
 Food & Beverage a. collaborates with FSMC to promote Beginning of Participation levels of meals FSMC- Students, Staff In progress Marketing initiative branding of healthy food items for the next consumed Marketing throughout the year to consumption school year - Student Committee Meeting Director promote healthy eating b. discuss options for marketing weekly each day of feedback and SFA to ensure seasonal items, themes, service food holidays and other promotions are service being developed and implemented director c.
-Use descriptive and colorful materials to describe the food items being offered. around the world - Global ethnic cuisines students each month and include education on the history and chosen region of foods being highlighted. the next school year - Students committee meeting feedback - surveys marketing In progress working with our FSMC
+Use descriptive and colorful materials to describe the food items being offered.
+Introduce Foods from Discuss ethnic entrée options for Beginning of Participation levels of meals FSMC Students & staff/teachers In progress around the world - students each month and include the next consumed marketing working with Global ethnic cuisines education on the history and chosen school year - Students committee meeting director and our FSMC for kids region of foods being highlighted. each day of feedback - surveys SFA food service service director